danomatika/swig-openframeworks/README.md

     make RENAME=false

+### Deprecated Functions & Classes

+By default, functions & classes marked as deprecated in the OF api are ignored when generating bindings.
+If you want to allow deprecations, set the DEPRECATED makefile variable to true:

+    make DEPRECATED=true

 ### Scripting

 Generating bindings for all platform targets can be done easily using a script which calls the Makefile.
 See [generate_bindings.sh](https://github.com/danomatika/ofxLua/blob/swig/scripts/generate_bindings.sh) in ofxLua for an example.